paulahitz8/RPGUIMenus/docs/README.md

 ![nameundertale](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/playerinput_undertale.png?raw=true)

 # HUD and Dialog
 One of the most common elements found in video games is the HUD, where relevant information is displayed on screen for the player to use while playing.
-There are many different types of HUDs depending on what the developers are going for:
+There are many different types of HUDs depending on what the developers are going for.

 Examples and descriptions